Sebastian Lletget: New England Revolution

 On December 14, 2021, Lletget was acquired by reigning Supporters' Shield holders New England Revolution.
 He got his first start and goal in the opening match of the season, a 2–2 draw against Portland Timbers.
 On March 9, 2022, Lleget scored the game winner in the Revolution's quarter final 2022 CONCACAF Champions League matchup against Pumas UNAM.
 He scored his second MLS league goal on May 21, 2022, in the Revolution's 3–2 win against FC Cincinnati.

 FC Dallas

 On August 3, 2022, FC Dallas acquired Lletget from the Revolution in exchange for $600,000 in allocation money.
 The deal would reportedly see the Revolution receive $300,000 in allocation money in 2022 and an additional $300,000 in 2023.
+On November 20, 2025, the team announced that they declined his contract option and that he would become available for MLS free agency.

+Monterey Bay FC

+On March 12, 2026, USL Championship side Monterey Bay FC announced the signing of Lletget on a free transfer.

 International career

 Lletget has played for the United States at under 17, under 20, and under 23 levels.

 On January 6, 2017, for the first time, Lletget was called for the United States national team (USMNT) by coach Bruce Arena.
 On January 29, Lletget played his first game for the United States men's national team against Serbia.

 On March 24, 2017, Lletget scored his first goal for the United States men's national team in a World Cup qualifier against Honduras.
 In the same match, he suffered a Lisfranc injury and was out for six months after undergoing surgery.

 On October 1, 2018, Lletget was called up for the first time since sustaining his injury against Honduras for friendlies versus England and Italy.

 Lletget appeared in the group stage of the 2019–20 CONCACAF Nations League, starting in the USMNT's 4–1 win over Canada in November 2019.
 In that tournament's finals, delayed until June 2021 due to the COVID-19 pandemic, Lletget started in the semi-final, a 1–0 win against Honduras.
 He appeared as a substitute in the USMNT's 3–2 win in the final against Mexico, entering the match in the 83rd minute.

 Lletget participated in the 2021 CONCACAF Gold Cup for the United States, captaining the team twice in five appearances.
 He started the final match, a 1–0 United States win over rival Mexico.

 Lletget appeared in four qualifiers for the 2022 FIFA World Cup.
 He scored a goal in a 4–1 road win at Honduras, a rebound from a Ricardo Pepi shot.